thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 #### Step 3: Create a new file for your C++ **publisher node**
-Use _gedit_ from the command line (or `vim`!) to create and open a new file named `publisher.cpp` in the package source directory.
+Use _gedit_ from the command line (or `vim`!) to create and open a new file named `turtlesim_publisher.cpp` in the package source directory.

 ```
-gedit ~/catkin_ws/src/tutorial4/src/publisher.cpp
+gedit ~/catkin_ws/src/tutorial4/src/turtlesim_publisher.cpp
 ```

 Copy the C++ ode below into the source file.
 This script decsribes a c++ program that will publish a topic to be subscribed to by the turtlesim node.
 Inside the while loop the linear velocity command in increased incrementally causing turtlesim to move in a spiral pattern. **Note:** This C++ code must be compiled before it can be executed.